chronogolf/jobs/backend/booking_engine/README.md

 # The Booking Engine challenge

 ## Intro to Building a Booking Engline
-You can use this prompt to introduce the the challenge and explain a little about our app:
+You can use this prompt to introduce the challenge and explain a little about our app:
 > Golf clubs manage player reservations through our system.
 When a player wants to make a reservation, they request it through a booking engine.
 The system will then confirm if the submitted reservation is valid.